Krishnendu0209/EmpAt/README.md

 # EmpAt

-An online employee attendance system where employees can check in an check out their respective attendance timings, irrespective of the android device whether they do it from thier own device or from someone else's device.
+An online employee attendance system where employees can check in and check out their respective attendance timings, irrespective of the android device whether they do it from their own device or from someone else's device.
-Only employee code and password is all that is required for the employee to submit their attendance hence marking attendance at the tp of their fingertips.
+Only employee code and password are all that is required for the employee to submit their attendance hence marking attendance at the tip of their fingers.

 ## Online Database
 * FireBase Realtime DataBase